 This term is applied to Porcelain or Ceramic tiles that are cut to size after the firing process.
 Rectified tiles are ‘dimensionally stable’ and will exhibit little variation in size of tiles from one production run.
 Tiles from different production runs will tend to exhibit greater variation and so enough tiles to complete the installation should be ordered in the first instance.
 Different sizes within ranges will vary significantly however so should not be mixed.

-A naturally cleft face which is achieved by splitting blocks of stone along natural laminations.
+To create a ‘riven’ surface, blocks of stone are split by hand along naturally occurring laminations.
+This process creates an uneven gently undulating surface.
 This term usually relates to Slate, Sandstone and sometimes Limestone.

 Achievable in ranges that have several tiles which share a common width.
 Tiles are laid in courses of the same width and the sizes alternated to give a more random appearance.